Svancara/FinDogAI/docs/prd.md

 **FR20:** The system shall support true hands-free voice confirmation via wake-word ("Hey FinDog") followed by "yes" or "no" responses to accept or retry voice commands.
 This enables safe operation while driving or working with gloves.
 Touch-based Accept/Retry/Cancel buttons remain available as fallback for noisy environments or when hands are free.

 **FR21:** The system shall gracefully handle voice recognition errors and edge cases: background noise interference, unrecognized accents/technical terms, network timeouts during STT/LLM/TTS, Firestore write failures, device storage full (offline queue), battery-critical warnings during voice operations, and wrong-language detection.
 Each error scenario shall provide clear user feedback and recovery options (Retry, Switch to Manual Entry, Cancel).

+**FR22:** The system shall support multi-job context and inline job targeting.
+Any voice or manual command may specify an inline job override (e.g., "for job 123") to apply that single operation to the specified job without changing the Active Job.
+If no override is specified, the Active Job is used by default.
+If there is no Active Job and none is specified inline, the user is prompted to specify a job or set an Active Job.
+The Active Job changes only via the "Set Active Job" flow.

 ### Non-Functional Requirements